-Currently, there is a promotion going on where the site would reward new members with one dollars sign-up bonus.
+Currently, there is a promotion going on where the site would reward new members with a one-dollar sign-up bonus.
 So, if you have yet to become a member, now may be a good time.

 After you are satisfied with all your responses to the questions presented, you are ready to hit on the “Join Now” link.
-What happens next is that you will be sent a e-mail for confirmation.
+What happens next is that you will be sent an e-mail for a confirmation.